people at home

 What about the law of jante?
 Swedes tend to loathe anything that stands out, is that something you’ve been impacted by?

-When someone is trying to do something new, people first pay attention to it, but as soon as it loses momentum, people lose interest and are very critical of it.
-That’s why it’s so important to me to try and make timeless things.
-Stuff that works well, make sense, is sturdy and durable.
+When someone is trying to do something new, people are very critical of it.
+Like “yes that looks good, but can you sit on it?”
+That’s why it’s so important to me to try and make stuff that is very personal, but stiill well constructed and durable.
 I just want them to say it’s a great fucking chair! ✿

 “i just want them to say it’s a great fucking chair!”